Effect-TS/effect/.changeset/fair-starfishes-shake.md

 ## Simplifying Type Extraction from Schemas

 When working with schemas, sometimes we want to extract certain types automatically.
 To make this easier, we've made some changes to the `Schema` interface.
-Now, you can easily access `Type` and `Encoded` directly from a schema without the need for `Schema.Schema.Type` and `Schema.Schema.Type`.
+Now, you can easily access `Type` and `Encoded` directly from a schema without the need for `Schema.Schema.Type` and `Schema.Schema.Encoded`.

 Previous Approach